In this article, I am going to demonstrate that faith is by its very nature unreasonable and that no honest person should ever exercise faith.

 I define faith as:

-The blind acceptance of assertions in the absence of any evidence or proof, on the basis of emotion or wishing that claim to be true.Dwayne Davies
+The blind acceptance of assertions in the absence of any evidence or proof, based on the emotional desire for that assertion to be true.Dwayne Davies

 What is Wrong with Faith?